 This page provides information about how the index was constructed.
 The index is available at the ‘List of terms with definitions‘ page.

-Each blog post contributed to i2Insights is categorised according to the main topic/s covered and also by the type/s of resource it provides.
+Each contribution to i2Insights is categorised according to the main topic/s covered and also by the type/s of resource it provides.
 Additional topics covered are included as tags.
 The information on this page describes:

 - main topics (categories)